Anomalous Criticality of Absorbing State Transition toward Jamming: Results

-In the Griffiths phase, the quenched disorder generates strong dynamic heterogeneity in the relaxation process.
-This can be visualized by the spatial distribution of normalized activity duration $f_{ad}$, i.e., the fraction of time that a particle stays in an active state relative to the active duration of the whole system, starting from a perturbed absorbing configuration.
-In Fig.~\ref{fig3.net}(d), we show these distributions for systems with $\varepsilon=0.2 \sigma$.
-One can observe non-uniform network structures of activity, resembling the dynamic heterogeneity of supercooled liquids or the force chain of the jammed state~\cite{peters2005characterization,radjai1996force,majmudar2007jamming}.
-In Regime II, one can also find relatively weak dynamic heterogeneity (Fig.~S8), which would be smoothed out by further increasing $\varepsilon$ to Regime I.
+In the Griffiths phase, the quenched disorder generates strong dynamic heterogeneity in the relaxation process, characterized by quasi-static network composed of frequently overlapping particles.
+This can be visualized by the spatial distribution of normalized activity duration $f_{ad}$, i.e., the fraction of time that a particle stays in an active state relative to twice of the average active duration of the whole system (See the SI for details).
+In Fig.~\ref{fig5.net}(c), we show these distributions for systems with $\varepsilon=0.1 \sigma$.
+One can observe non-uniform network structures of activity, resembling the dynamic heterogeneity of supercooled liquids or force chains of the jammed state~\cite{nishikawa2021relaxation,peters2005characterization,radjai1996force,majmudar2007jamming}.
+In Regime II, one can also find relatively weak dynamic heterogeneity, which would be smoothed out by further increasing $\varepsilon$ to Regime I (Fig.~S13).

 In the Griffiths phase, the finite-size effect of $f_b(t)$ and $P_s(t)$ near criticality is also reversed, i.e., at the same density near the transition, small systems stay longer in the active state than large systems.
-This is best shown in Fig.~\ref{fig3.net}(b) and Fig.~\ref{fig4.contact}(a), as well as in Fig.~S2.
-This abnormality is nevertheless consistent with the fact that small systems are more likely to be jammed near the jamming point~\cite{goodrich2012finite,xu2005random}.
+This is best shown in Fig.~\ref{fig5.net}(b) and Fig.~\ref{fig6.contact}(a).
+This anomaly is nevertheless consistent with the fact that small systems are more likely to be jammed near the jamming point~\cite{goodrich2012finite,xu2005random}.
 This suggests that close-packing significantly influences the criticality of absorbing phase transition in this regime.
-Further support comes from the structure factor $S(q)$ for systems with $\varepsilon \rightarrow 0$, which does not follow the critical $q^{0.45}$ scaling of the Manna model, as expected by the field theory (see Fig.~S9).

-To further prove that the above phenomena are results of the Griffiths effect, we manually add quenched disorder in systems located at Regime I, by making $\varepsilon$ spatially dependent.
+To further prove that the above phenomena are results of the Griffiths effects, we manually add quenched disorder in systems located at Regime I, by making $\varepsilon$ spatially dependent.
 More explicitly, the system is divided into cells of size $l$.
 Each cell $(i, j)$ has its own $\varepsilon_{i,j}$ set as